ÌìÃÀ´«Ã½

 Good for the environment: Urban greening combats flooding

-Soft landscaping including plants and hedging reduces the impact of heavy rain and floods, making Sustainable Urban Drainage Systems more effective, which absorbs carbon, helps filter out air pollutants and can help improve mental wellbeing
+Soft landscaping including trees and plants reduces the impact of heavy rain and floods, making Sustainable Urban Drainage Systems more effective, which absorbs carbon, helps filter out air pollutants and can help improve mental wellbeing

 Planting regulates water flow, improves water quality, and reduces urban water run-off.